EdgyGuy19/IMAGI/README.md

 1. Detect your operating system and package manager
 2. Install all necessary dependencies (Python, Rust, Java, Git, etc.)
 3. Set up a Python virtual environment
+4. Set up a Python virtual environment in the AI_api directory
-4. Build and install the AI-Grader CLI globally
+5. Build and install the AI-Grader CLI globally
-5. Configure your PATH to make the `grader` command available
+6. Configure your PATH to make the `grader` command available

+This script has been tested on both Arch Linux and Ubuntu virtual machines to ensure cross-distribution compatibility.

 **Important:** After installation, you should **restart your terminal** or open a new terminal window to ensure all PATH changes are applied.